-This report, which examines the positive outcomes from push-pull farming systems in East Africa, has much to offer current debates.
-It tells the story of how scientists at icipe, the International Centre of Insect Physiology and Ecology, have worked with farmers, NGOs and extensionists to develop and implement a platform technology that addresses some of the main constraints to cereal production in smallholder mixed farming systems in East Africa and beyond.
-To date, push-pull has been adopted by more than 68,000 farmers in Kenya, Ethiopia, Tanzania and Uganda.
+This report, which examines the positive outcomes from push-pull farming systems in East Africa, provides many useful development lessons.
+It tells the story of how scientists at icipe have worked with farmers, non-governmental organisations and extensionists to develop and implement a platform technology that addresses some of the main constraints to cereal production in smallholder mixed farming systems in East Africa and beyond.
+Based largely on fieldwork conducted in 2013, the text was updated in 2019 to reflect recent advances and emerging issues.

-The success stories that farmers tell about their experiences with push-pull reveal not only the direct benefits of the technology - substantial yield increases, improvements in soil fertility and control of stemborers and the parasitic striga weed - but also how these benefits translate into a wide-ranging set of positive development outcomes.
-These include improved food security and reduced income poverty, which contribute directly to meeting MDG 1: eradicating extreme poverty and hunger.
-Other benefits include significant contributions to universal primary education, promoting gender equality and ensuring environmental sustainability, thus addressing MDGs 2, 3 and 7 respectively.
+The success stories farmers tell about their experiences with push-pull reveal not only the direct benefits of the technology - substantial yield increases, improvements in soil fertility, control of insect pests including stemborers, fall armyworm and the parasitic striga weed - but also how these benefits translate into a wide-ranging set of positive development outcomes.
+These include improved food security and reduced income poverty, which contribute directly to meeting the Sustainable Development Goals on poverty and hunger.
+Other benefits include significant contributions to universal primary education, promoting gender equality and ensuring environmental sustainability.

-Looking ahead and beyond the MDGs, work has already begun to develop a set of Sustainable Development Goals (SDGs).
-The post-2015 approach is likely to be framed by the necessity of integrating the economic, social and environmental aspects of sustainability.
-The need for development pathways that respect ecological limits and restore ecosystem health whilst maintaining productivity has never been greater; neither has the need for adaptive agricultural practices that can cope with increasingly variable climatic conditions and still produce food for people and livestock.
+Looking ahead, the need for development pathways that respect ecological limits and restore ecosystem health whilst maintaining productivity has never been greater; neither has the need for adaptive agricultural practices that can cope with increasingly variable climatic conditions and the continuous assault of new pests and diseases, and still produce food for people and livestock.

 Our experiences with push-pull offer important lessons about developing and implementing the kinds of technologies that are needed to meet these challenging goals.
-Through narrating the evolution and spread of an integrated, adaptable cropping practice - that fits in well with farmers and addresses their problems - and that has transformed livelihoods and agricultural sustainability, this report highlights the paramount importance of strong partnerships between farmers, scientists and international development organizations.
-Above all, it demonstrates that the possibility of improving the lives of subsistence farmers and, at the same time, reducing damage to ecosystems is both real and attainable.
+Through narrating the evolution and spread of an integrated, adaptable cropping practice that fits in well with farmers and addresses their problems, and that has transformed livelihoods and agricultural sustainability, this report highlights the paramount importance of strong partnerships between farmers, scientists and international development organisations.
+Above all, it demonstrates that the possibility of improving the lives of subsistence farmers, and at the same time reducing damage to ecosystems, is both real and attainable.